Elyse Tonna

 Position: Curator and Co-Creative Director

-The SPRING Artistic Programme for Emerging Artists provides a platform where artists are encouraged to flourish, to collaborate, to create new ecosystems.
+The SPRING Artistic Programme for Emerging Artists provides a platform where artists are encouraged to thrive, to collaborate, to create new ecosystems.
 SPRING is a space to reflect, to position oneself between the medium, the space, the collective, and resonate.
-SPRING is anongoing process of experimentation, critical reflection, and renewal.
+SPRING is an ongoing process of experimentation, critical reflection, and renewal.

-The SPRING Programme of Emerging Artists is a tailor-made artistic programme which adapts to the opportunities, challenges and the needs of artists who are seeking to progress, develop or challenge their practice in different ways.
+The SPRING Programme for Emerging Artists is a tailor-made artistic programme that adapts to the opportunities, challenges, and the needs of artists who are seeking to progress, develop or challenge their practice in various ways.

-It has insofar hosted 4 solo exhibitions, over 10 collective exhibitions with around 35 participating emerging artists.
+It has so far hosted 4 solo exhibitions, over 10 collective exhibitions with around 35 participating emerging artists.
 The programme was developed and is led by the Gabriel Caruana Foundation.

 The SPRING Programme was shortlisted for the ARTZID Best Exhibition Programme in 2022.

 Why have you chosen to be a curator or why has curatorship chosen you?
 I would say a bit of both.
-It was never my intention to become a curator, I barely knew what being a curator meant when I started out.
+It was never my intention to become a curator; I barely knew what the role entailed when I started out.
 Generally speaking, I believe there is still a major lack of awareness and knowledge about what a curator’s role involves, especially in Malta.
-On the one hand, I am grateful for the many exchanges throughout the years, with mentors, artists, curators, collaborators and friends who definitely shaped who I am today.
-On the other hand, I take inspiration from outside contemporary art, and are mainly a reaction to what is happening around us.
-Beyond the theoretical and conceptual frameworks and ideas, the most important thing to me is to strive to remain open to learning, to stick to core values and to remain humble.
-Being a curator is just one of many labels, the role entails adaptation, facilitation, mediation and creation.
+On one hand, I am grateful for the many exchanges over the years with mentors, artists, curators, collaborators, and friends who have definitely shaped who I am today.
+On the other hand, I draw inspiration from outside contemporary art, mainly as a reaction to what is happening around us.
+Beyond the theoretical and conceptual frameworks and ideas, the most important thing to me is to strive to remain open to learning, to adhere to core values, and to remain humble.
+Being a curator is just one of many labels; the role involves adaptation, facilitation, mediation, and creation.

 Contacts